 - Reach out to colleagues, friends or family members for support - The following free resources are available: - NHS staff wellbeing support helpline 0300 131 7000, available from 7am to 11pm seven days a week.
-To use the text service text 85258 or click here to find out more - o A range of NHS wellbeing resources NHS Wellbeing Resources - o Advice and tips from Every Mind Matters click here - Help for Heroes have developed a useful resource for health and care staff A Field Guide to Self-Care - Free resources available to Doctors: - BMA wellbeing support 24 hour support line and peer support service (also available to medical students) - click here - NHS Practitioner Health Service supports practitioners with mental or physical problems including addiction - click here - o GP Health Service call 0300 03003 300 or email prac.health@nhs.net - MPS members can access six free counselling sessions call 0800 1894385 - Make use of local resources such as chaplaincy services, professional membership organisations, employee assistance programmes and others - Although it is normal to find what is happening emotionally difficult (for example, you may experience bad dreams, or feel anxious), look out for signs of feeling emotionally exhausted, tearful, overwhelmed or low these feelings are a cue to get support

-Most people won't need to access psychological therapies, but it is important to get help if you need it. if you have been exposed to highly stressful, traumatic or frightening experiences at work you are more likely to develop post-traumatic stress disorder (PTSD).
+To use the text service text 85258 or click here to find out more - A range of NHS wellbeing resources NHS Wellbeing Resources - Advice and tips from Every Mind Matters click here - Help for Heroes have developed a useful resource for health and care staff A Field Guide to Self-Care - Advice and tips from international experts for you and your teams MindEd - Make use of local resources such as chaplaincy services, professional membership organisations, unions, employee assistance programmes and others - Although it is normal to find what is happening emotionally difficult (for example, you may experience bad dreams or feel anxious), look out for signs of feeling emotionally exhausted, tearful, overwhelmed or low these feelings are a cue to get support including telling your manager how you are feeling - Most people won't need to access psychological therapies, but it is important to get help if you need it.
+If you have been exposed to highly stressful, traumatic or frightening experiences at work you are more likely to develop post-traumatic stress disorder (PTSD).
 Symptoms include reliving what has happened through vivid dreams or flashbacks, feeling very anxious, angry, irritable and guilty.
 Some people will feel low in mood, have trouble sleeping and have physical symptoms.
 For many people these symptoms will improve over time, but if they don't improve after one month, you can be referred, or self-refer for psychological therapy.
-Services will also work with you if you are suffering from depression or anxiety - Find an IAPT Service.
-Cuidones developed by Dr. Katring Lake, Adult Mantal Health Clinical Load.
-Court Ford Manual Guidance developed by Dr Katrina Lake, Adult Mental Health Clinical Lead - South East Mental Health, Learning Disabilities and Autism Cell in collaboration with system partners across the South East and members of the NHS England and NHS Improvement South East Staff Support Group.
+Services will also work with you if you are suffering from depression or anxiety Find an IAPT Service.

+Guidance developed by Dr Katrina Lake, Adult Mental Health Clinical Lead - South East Mental Health, Learning Disabilities and Autism Cell in collaboration with system partners across the South East and members of the NHS England and NHS Improvement South East Staff Support Group.